-As a successful freelancer, it’s important to learn how to write a business proposal that appeals to potential clients and protects you from misunderstanding about the project and/or payment arrangements.
+As a successful freelancer, it’s important to learn how to write a business proposal that appeals to potential clients and protects you from a misunderstanding about the project and/or payment arrangements.
 Fortunately, writing an effective proposal is pretty simple.
-You just need to practise your business writing skills and know what details to include.
+You just need to practice your business writing skills and know what details to include.

 Include General Project Information

 Including general project information on your proposals helps both you and your potential client stay organized.
 So at the top of your proposal consider including some basic information such as:

 - Client’s name

 - Client’s contact info

 - Estimated start date